Direct Entry for those with a B.A./B.S. in another academic discipline: M.S. in Nursing

 The School of Nursing and Health Sciences uses an electronic application system.

 Applicants to the DE program are required to submit the electronic application and supporting paper materials by 4:30 p.m.
-EST on the deadline date, not the post mark date.
+Eastern Standard Time on the deadline date, not the post mark date.
 This is when all materials need to be received in the SNHS Office of Admission.
 No application can be acted upon unless all materials are received.
 There is no guarantee that late applications will be accepted or considered for admission since there are a limited number of available spaces in this program each year.

 You must have a BS or BA from a regionally accredited U.S. college or university or a post-secondary institution abroad which is recognized by the Ministry of Education in the home country in a discipline other than nursing to apply.

 All prerequisites must have been completed within ten years prior to the application deadline.
-All prerequisite courses must have grades; pass/fail or audit courses, AP (Advanced Placement), IB or CLEP scores do not fulfil prerequisites.
+All prerequisite courses must have grades; pass/fail or audit courses, AP (Advanced Placement), IB or CLEP scores do not fulfill prerequisites.

 It is critical that you make sure that courses you plan to take or have taken meet our content requirements.